ubccr/ccr-examples/containers/1_Advanced/container-mod/README.md

 (You can also use local images (e.g. from /util/software/containers/); local images stay in their original location)

 > [!NOTE]
-> Currently, we only support personal mode and cannot guarantee functionality with profiles.
-If no profile is selected, `container-mod` will run in personal mode (all files will be generated in user's `$HOME`).
+> Currently, CCR only supports personal mode and cannot guarantee functionality with profiles.

 3. If there are no software-related files beforehand (module, metadata, executable files), the script will ask the following info only once to create a new entry: